alhinator/cmpm-121-final/README.md

 ## How we satisfied the software requirements

 ### [F0.a] You control a character moving over a 2D grid.
+(Hunter Tran)
+-    The player can move about the 2D grid using WASD for movement controls.

 (Ben Hess)

 -    The grid is drawn each frame via the Board.draw function

 ### [F0.b] You advance time manually in the turn-based simulation.
+(Hunter Tran)
+-    A turn system with a turn GUI denoting the game's current turn allows the player to increment the game's turn manually by pressing a button.

 ### [F0.c] You can reap or sow plants on grid cells only when you are near them.